Does email marketing work? If you manage to use the right email marketing tips, the answer is a resounding yes.

-Out of all email marketing tips that we’re going to talk about in this blog post, knowing your audience is the most important.
-It’s the starting point of it all.
+Out of all the email marketing tips that we’re going to talk about in this blog post, knowing your audience is the most important.

-The email messages that you send out to your subscribers need to be relevant to their interests.
+The copywriting on the email messages that you send out to your subscribers needs to be relevant to their interests.

-Every subscriber on your email list is different, which is why it would be a mistake to send them the same email message.
+Every individual subscribing to your email list is different, which is why it would be a mistake to send them the same email message.

-So how do you really go about sending the right message?
+So as an email marketer, how do you really go about sending the right message?
 What do you do to make sure your email content is relevant enough?
-How do you ensure your email isn’t ignored?

 The answer is email list segmentation.
-Which allows you to divide your email list into smaller, more targeted sub-groups.
+This allows you to divide your email list into smaller, more targeted sub-groups.

-For instance, your business is selling exercise equipment.
+For instance, your eCommerce business is selling exercise equipment.
 You can ask your subscribers what types of exercise equipment they are into.

-Also, segmenting your email list based on their age, gender, geographical location, and buyer personas helps you send relevant emails.
+Also, segmenting your email list based on their age, gender, geographic location, and buyer personas helps you send relevant emails.